 In Las Vegas, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Las Vegas begins around May 11 and lasts for 5.6 months, ending around October 31.
-On June 20, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 88% of the time, and overcast or mostly cloudy 12% of the time.
+The clearer part of the year in Las Vegas begins around May 12 and lasts for 5.6 months, ending around November 1.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Las Vegas varies throughout the year.

 The wetter season lasts 8.4 months, from July 11 to March 22, with a greater than 7% chance of a given day being a wet day.
 The month with the most wet days in Las Vegas is February, with an average of 3.2 days with at least 0.04 inches of precipitation.

 The drier season lasts 3.6 months, from March 22 to July 11.
 The month with the fewest wet days in Las Vegas is June, with an average of 0.6 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Las Vegas is February, with an average of 3.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 13% on February 22.

 Daily Chance of Precipitation in Las Vegas